NISHUNISARGA/SystemVerilog_Datatypes/Datatypes.md

 ## **STRUCT**
 A struct is a collection of variables of different types into a single entity.
-There are some requirements where you might need to keep track of different data types for large quantities.
+There are some requirement where you might need to keep track different datatypes for large quantity.
-In the SPI controller, we have used the address register, data register and control register being declared as one register what if there is a requirement where we have a few more extra registers and need to declare all of them separately?
+In SPI controller we have used address register, data register and control register being declared as one register what if theres a requirement where we have few more extra registers and need to declare all of them seperatly.
-In this kind of situation, we can use structure.
+At this kind of situtation we can use structure.
 ---
 ### StructSyntax:
 > WITHOUT TYPEDEF